 The Affordability of Wind

 THE REALITY: Wind power is affordable and helps hold down the price of other fuels.

-- Wind’s cost has declined by two-thirds in the last six years, with improved technology and U.S.-based manufacturing, “making it competitive with other energy sources.”
+- Wind’s cost has declined by 66 percent between 2009 and 2014, with improved technology and U.S.-based manufacturing, “making it competitive with other energy sources.”